hyperplane-lab/RLAfford/README.md

 We use our framework on several downstream tasks.
 The experimental result and analysis demonstrate the effectiveness of end-to-end affordance learning.

 ## Requirements
+We test our code in NVIDIA-driver version $\geq$ 515, cuda Version $\geq$ 11.7 and  python $\geq$ 3.8 environment can run successfully, if the version is not correct may lead to errors, such as `segmentation fault`.

 Some dependencies can be installed by